martinpeck/gh-issue-label-generator/README.md

 ## Limitations ##

 Issues are all tracked in GitHub Issues...using labels that I created with this script!
-There a a few enhancements I'd like to make, but feel free to post issues as and when you find them.
+There are a few enhancements I'd like to make, but feel free to post issues as and when you find them...or, better still, send me a pull request.